top of page

-Emre Busse lives and works in Berlin, Germany.
-His film and research practices are based on the philosophy of contemporary sexualities and trans-cultural pornography studies.
-He completed his M.A. at the Fine Arts Faculty of Bauhaus University, Weimar, in 2015.
-In March 2017, he co-curated the exhibition called ‘soft g - queer forms migrate' at Schwules Museum* Berlin (LGBTQ+ History Museum of Berlin).
-His recent work, the Godasses Trilogy, has been presented at international film festivals, including San Francisco Porn Film Festival, Porn Film Festival Brussels, Post-Porn Film Festival Warsaw.
-He is a member of the Masculinity, Sex, and Popular Culture Network, a research network funded by the Arts and Humanities Research Council (AHRC) located in the United Kingdom.
-Currently, Emre Busse is finishing his Ph.D. on gay ethnic pornography in post-colonial Europe at the Freie University Berlin.
+Emre Busse is an art historian and filmmaker specializing in contemporary sexualities and trans-cultural pornography studies.
+He recently completed his Ph.D. at the Art History faculty of the Freie University of Berlin, supported by a 3-year doctoral fellowship from the Hans-Böckler Stiftung.
+He holds an M.A. from the Fine Arts Faculty of Bauhaus University, Weimar (2015).
+In 2017, he co-curated the exhibition 'Soft g - queer forms migrate' at Schwules Museum* Berlin, a significant LGBTQ+ History Museum in Berlin.
+Emre's recent film work, the Godasses Trilogy, has been featured at international film festivals and institutions, including the Institute of Contemporary Arts London, the Porn Film Festival San Francisco, and the Brussels Independent Short Film Festival.
+He is a member of the Masculinity, Sex, and Popular Culture Network, funded by the Arts and Humanities Research Council (AHRC) in the United Kingdom.
+His monograph “Ethnicity as Desire: Gay Pornographic Film between Europe and the S.W.A.N.A.
+Regions” will be published in early 2024.